Stock Market Cycles

 and TLT are shown in the lowest pane with arrows to show the favored

 investment.
-These two charts are shown on a percentage scale as the stocks move much faster than the bonds.
+These two charts are shown on a percentage scale to show

 [NC] The average third year of the presidential cycle (PY3)